Tw1ddle/geometrize-haxe-web/README.md

 * Watch the geometrized images being generated in realtime.
 * Save geometrized images as raster PNGs or vector SVGs.

-## Usage

-* Open up the [demo](http://www.samcodes.co.uk/project/geometrize-haxe-web/) and watch the default geometrized seagull gradually take form.
-* Pick your own image via "Open Image", and click on the "Settings" button to reveal various different shape and iteration settings.
-* Once you are happy with the results, hit one of the "Save" buttons to save a copy of the geometrized image.

 ## Shape Comparison

 The matrix shows results for circles, triangles, rotated rectangles, rotated ellipses and all supported shapes at 50, 200 and 500 total shapes: